AidenAnimates/FNF-Platformer/README.md

 Now all you have to do is open powershell in the source code folder and type "pyinstaller --onefile fnfplatformer.py"

+If that doesn't work then try dragging the pyinstaller exe into the source code folder

 Then you are done!

 # Change Logs